codealphadev/CodeAlpha.MVT.PoC/learnings.md

 # Learnings

+An unstructured collection of resources that very helpful.
 ## Error fixes

 * **Problem:** When trying to build a swift project from the command line using `swift build`, this error appears: `xcrun: error: unable to find utility "xctest", not a developer tool or in PATH`.

   **Fix:** https://stackoverflow.com/questions/61501298/xcrun-error-unable-to-find-utility-xctest-not-a-developer-tool-or-in-path

 ## AuthZ/AuthN
 * https://developer.apple.com/library/archive/samplecode/EvenBetterAuthorizationSample/Introduction/Intro.html